 If enacted, Proposition 112 would have an immediate and devastating impact on our members who are based in Colorado and the thousands of non-union and fellow union laborers in the state who depend on the timely approval of pipeline infrastructure projects to provide for their families.

 Colorado's oil and natural gas regulations are already some of the most stringent in the nation, including groundwater testing and monitoring, setbacks from buildings, noise barrier installations during drilling operations and re-routing or reducing construction traffic.
 These regulations help keep Colorado's water clean while ensuring we can responsibly access the state's abundant energy resources.
-There is simply no need for the additional regulations this initiatve proposes.
+There is simply no need for the additional regulations this initiative proposes.

 Recent investment in energy infrastructure has greatly benefited local communities across Colorado, boosting economic activity in project areas and generating hundreds of millions of dollars in tax revenue that has been used to improve schools, parks, libraries, first responder stations and other critical public services.
 This is not to mention the tremendous savings residents and business owners have enjoyed due to greater access to affordable, reliable and domestically sourced energy.